ReadingAndThinking.com

 With GUIDE & GROW: Baby's 1st Year, you will gain a comprehensive understanding of your baby's development and have a wide variety of activities and strategies to help support your little one's development all the way to their 1st birthday!

-I hope this Best Books for Infants booklist can help more families carry out parents' and children's reading together so that more children can start reading from birth and become lifelong readers!
-I also hope that more people will take action, read aloud for the children, and hold stories about infants and toddlers!
+I hope the above age-appropriate infants and toddlers booklist can help more families carry out parents' and children's reading together so that more children can start reading from birth and become lifelong readers!

 Get Book Suggestions